VeyGudTek/Social_Butterfly_Experience_Scripts/README.md

 - [Development Process](https://github.com/VeyGudTek/Social_Butterfly_Experience_Scripts/tree/main?tab=readme-ov-file#development-process)

 ## My Role
-My role in this project was the lead gameplay engineer.
+&emsp;My role in this project was the lead gameplay engineer.
 I was responsible for implementing the core gameplay mechanics into Unity.
 Additionally, I assisted in implementing assets and feedback into the game in the later stages of developement.

 ## Scripts and Functions
 ### Player